samarsault/ynoteclassic/README.md

 Features
 ----
   - Multi-Level Undo/Redo
-  - Syntax Highlighting, Code Folding, Indentation
+  - Syntax Highlighting, Code Folding, Automatic Indentation
   - Support for more than 40 languages with user defined language support
-  - Powerful Search and Replace using Regular Expressions in document and multiple files
+  - Powerful Find and Replace using Regular Expressions in document and multiple files
-  - Clipboard History
+  - Commander and Powerful Key Bindings to perform quick tasks while staying on the keyboard
+  - Minimap / Document Map and
   - Function / Symbol List
-  - Code Snippets Support
+  - Code Snippets and Macros to ease your tasks
-  - Automatic Encoding Detection with all codepages on the system supported
+  - Automatic Encoding Detection with all codepages
-  - WYSWYIG Printing
+  - WYSIWYG (WHAT YOU SEE IS WHAT YOU GET) Printing
-  - Split Screen
+  - Split Screen , Full Screen and Distraction Free Editing
-  - MDI and SDI
+  - MDI (Multiple Document Interface ) and SDI ( Single Document Interface ) with Dockable Windows
-  - Extensible with Plugins, Macros, Color Schemes, Syntax Files, Scripts and much more.
+  - Extensible with Plugins, Color Schemes, Syntax Files, Scripts and much more.

 Building
 ----